CRIMAC-WP4-Machine-learning/Prol_Spheroid/README.md

 The code is written in Python and uses "A.L.
-Van-Buren, Mathieu and spheroidal wave functions fortran programs for their accurate calculation., (n.d.). https://github.com/mathieuandspheroidalwavefunctions." for the expansion coefficients with the Meixner and Schafke normalization scheme, and the prolate spheroidal radial functions of the first and second kind and their derivatives,
+Van-Buren, Mathieu and spheroidal wave functions fortran programs for their accurate calculation., (n.d.). https://github.com/mathieuandspheroidalwavefunctions." for the expansion coefficients with the Meixner and Schafke normalization scheme, and the prolate spheroidal radial functions of the first and second kind and their derivatives, <br>

-<b>References:</b><br>
 A.L.
 Van Buren, J.E.
 Boisvert, Accurate calculation of prolate spheroidal radial functions of the first kind and their first derivatives, Quarterly of Applied Mathematics LX (2002) 589–599.<br>
 A.L.
 Van Buren, J.E.
 Boisvert, Improved calculation of Prolate Spheroidal Radial functions of the second kind and their first derivatives, Quarterly of Applied Mathematics LXII (2004) 493–507.<br>

+Iterative refinement (Ziaeemehr, 2021) and the biconjugate gradient stabilized (Bi-CGSTAB) (Van der Vorst, 1992) methods with incomplete LU-factorization (ILU) as preconditioning is also used. <br>
+A. Ziaeemehr, Solvers - terative Refinement method, (2021). https://github.com/Ziaeemehr/solvers/blob/master/py/iterativeRefinement.ipynb <br>
+H.A.
+Van der Vorst, Bi-CGSTAB: A fast and smoothly converging variant of Bi-CG for the solution of nonsymmetric linear systems., SIAM Journal on Scientific and Statistical Computing, 13 (1992) 631-644<br>

+For more details, see the paper (<it>in review</it>).

 ## How to run the script to model the backscattering from a liquid- or gas-filled prolate spheroid